jupyter/enhancement-proposals/##-markdown-flavor/markdown-flavor.md

           "source": { "$ref": "#/definitions/misc/source" },
 +         "mimetype": {
 +             "type": "string",
-+             "pattern": "^text/markdown"
++             "pattern": "^text/markdown",
++             "default": "text/markdown;variant=jupyter"
 +         },
++         "outputs": {
++             "type": "array",
-+         "output": {
++             "items": {
 +               "description": "Rendered Markdown source",
 +               "type": "object",
 +               "additionalProperties": false,
-+             "required": ["data", "metadata"],
++               "required": ["output_type", "data", "metadata"],
 +               "properties": {
++                   "output_type": {
++                       "description": "Type of cell output.",
++                       "const": "display_data"
++                   }
 +                   "data": { "$ref": "#/definitions/misc/mimebundle" },
 +                   "metadata": { "$ref": "#/definitions/misc/output_metadata" }
 +               }
++             },
++             "minItems": 0,
++             "maxItems": 1
 +         }
       }
   },
 ```

 The structure of the mime type must follow the standard defined in [RFC7763](https://www.rfc-editor.org/rfc/rfc7763): `text/markdown;variant=<variant name>` (variant parameter is optional).
-If the key is not defined, its value should be considered as the fallback: _TBD_.
+If the key is not defined, its value should be considered as the fallback: `text/markdown;variant=jupyter`.

-> The best candidate seen as fallback value is CommonMark or Jupyter flavor.
+> The default fallback is Jupyter flavor (to be registered as official variant).
 GFM is not seen as a good candidate as it evolves without us able to catch up and by breaking behavior; e.g. the mermaidjs broke the rendering of a mermaidjs code block and the [current proposal for admonition](https://github.com/community/community/discussions/16925) will break the current rendering.

+The structure of outputs is mimicking the code cell outputs forcing maximum one output of type `display_data`.
+The reason for that is to ease schema understanding by reusing data structure between cell types.

-The `output` key will have the same data and metadata keys as the notebook output of type `display_data`.
+The `outputs` key will have the same data and metadata keys as the notebook output of type `display_data`.
 The `output` key is fully optional and should be considered or ignored at the consumer discretion.
 For example, a client like JupyterLab may want to render all the Markdown cells discarding the output.
 But a tool like nbconvert may use it when transforming a notebook to another format.

 References:
 [RFC7763 text/markdown Media Type](https://www.rfc-editor.org/rfc/rfc7763)